-4. Personal use of Institute-owned networks and information resources-Erikson acknowledges that a certain amount of incidental personal use of Institute-owned information resources may occur during work time.
-Erikson further acknowledges that a certain amount of such use on personally-owned devices during work time may also occur.
-As general rule, Erikson does not object to such periodic incidental use so long as it is:

-- Reasonable and limited; - Creates efficiencies that allow better use of time at work; - Does not interfere with work commitments; - Does not adversely affect or burden Erikson's information systems, the work environment generally, or other users. - 5.
+- 4. Personal use of Institute-owned networks and information resources-Erikson acknowledges that a certain amount of incidental personal use of Instituteowned information resources may occur.
+Erikson further acknowledges that a certain amount of such use on personally-owned devices on Erikson network resources may also occur.
+As a general rule, Erikson does not object to such periodic incidental use so long as it is: - Reasonable and limited; - Does not interfere with academic commitments; - Does not adversely affect or burden Erikson's information systems, the academic environment generally, or other users. - 5.
 Erikson's right to access information resources for legal and Institute purposes-Users should have no expectation of privacy when using Erikson's telecommunication networks and information resources for any form of activity, including but not limited to email (personal and business), messaging, accessing the Internet, or engaging in social media.
 Erikson may monitor communications and other activities taking place on its information systems and reserves the right at its discretion to access, and in some circumstances disclose to third parties, any records, messages, or communications sent, received, or stored on its information systems, without the knowledge and consent of the users who have custody of them, subject to applicable law.
 Examples of circumstances in which representatives of the Institute may need to access and/ or disclose electronic or other records to third parties (including paper records) include: - In response to investigations, subpoenas, or lawsuits.
-Erikson may be required by law to provide electronic or other records, or information related to those records, to third parties;

-- In connection with Erikson's own investigations; - To ensure the proper functioning of the Institute; - To protect the safety of individuals or the Erikson community; - To provide, maintain, or improve services; and, in that connection Erikson may also permit reasonable access to data by third-party service providers.
+Erikson may be required by law to provide electronic or other records, or information related to those records, to third parties: - In connection with Erikson's own investigations; - To ensure the proper functioning of the Institute; - To protect the safety of individuals or the Erikson community; - To provide, maintain, or improve services; and, in that connection Erikson may also permit reasonable access to data by third-party service providers.